shahvirajs09/Online-Food-Order-webapp/README.md

 # Introduction:
 An online food ordering platform where customers can browse the menu for multiple restaurants and place orders.
-Also, order leftover at a reduced price offered by the restaurants.

 # Users:
 1. System Admin